 The glass industry and IGU manufacturers, in particular, had high hopes for new developments in IGU gas fill measurement and the Sparklike product development team paid close attention to the signals from the market.
 With the new advanced product developments in view, Sparklike placed specified demands on the criteria for the new product that was needed to meet the measuring challenge.

 In 2011 Sparklike set out for a new technology breakthrough in initiating development work based on laser application.
-This resulted in a new product line – Sparklike Lasers ™ – launched on the market in Spring 2015.
+This resulted in a new product line – Sparklike Lasers ™ – launched on the market in Fall 2014.
 Today this product line consists of Sparklike Laser Portable ™ and Sparklike Laser Standard ™.
 We were able to develop a laser system to meet the market demand that focuses on the measurement of oxygen absorption.
 The technology is based on TDLAS, which is short for Tunable Diode Laser Absorption Spectroscopy in the 763 nm range.
 The method is indirect in measuring the oxygen absorption in the IGU and deducing that the rest of the contents consist of gas – argon, krypton, xenon – whichever is applicable.

 This measuring technology is based on oxygen absorption.
 A laser beam from a laser diode is focused into the IG, resulting in reflections from the IG surface being detected.
 The device is operated from a single side of the glass.
 The measuring time is 18 – 28 seconds, depending on the IGU structure.
 The maximum IG thickness for this application is 51 mm (from surface 1 to 3 (DGU), from 1 to 5 (TGU) measured from one side), the glass thickness range is 2-23 mm, spacer bar 4-40 mm.
 The new laser-based technology is capable of non-invasive measurement through both coatings and laminations.
 Furthermore, the technology allows testing of complicated structures, such as energy-efficient triple glazed units.
 This brings the level of quality assurance of these high performing glazing units at pair with advanced product expectations.